tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 * Data structure optimization through code analysis (how is this data used and could another structure be more efficient for that same purpose?)
 * Self-improvement vs improvement vs learning
 * What kind of analysis can be done in order to reduce/discover isomorphic programs?
 * A seed AI is considered to be the minimal program that will produce a chain of self-improvements.
-This in turn means that the program will likely increase in length as its complexity increases.
-Furthermore, this also means that it will go through a series of implementations, some of which will contain the original seed AI code, and some which may not.
+This, in turn, means that the program will likely increase in length as its complexity increases.
+Furthermore, this also means that it will go through a series of implementations, some of which will contain the original seed AI code and some which may not.
 What I'm trying to get at is that this "bootstrapped" seed AI will have many "appearances/forms", which means that we can look for seed AI at various stages in its evolution, hopefully finding any of which we can use to get the process going
 * Can we use AST analysis to determine the number of potential programs of breadth b and depth d?
-* What are the statistics on the number of parameters per function? (how many of arity 0, 1, 2, ...?)
+* What is the statistics on the number of parameters per function? (how many of arity 0, 1, 2, ...?)
+* How can you, starting with a list of programs, create new (and valuable) programs?

 # Overview
-The goal of this study is to look into the constraints and requirements that goes into building what is called a *Seed AI*, that is, a program that is able to improve itself.
+The goal of this study is to look into the constraints and requirements that go into building what is called a *Seed AI*, that is, a program that is able to improve itself.

 The goal of building such a program is to then allow it to run free and hope that it will be able to rapidly (hopefully at an exponential rate) improve itself.
-With such rapid rate of improvement, it should be able to catch up with our intelligence rapidly (assuming intelligence is only a manifestation of the emergence of knowledge) and once it has surpassed us, *hopefully* help us improve our understanding of the world and answer questions we haven't been able to answer ourselves yet.
+With such rapid rate of improvement, it should be able to catch up with our intelligence rapidly (assuming intelligence is only a manifestation of the emergence of knowledge) and once it has surpassed us, *hopefully*, help us improve our understanding of the world and answer questions we haven't been able to answer ourselves yet.

-We will obviously neglect discussing about means to control this seed AI as well as any negative consequences related to building such an AI.
-Those are extremely important topics, however they are not the focus of this article.
+We will obviously neglect to discuss about means to control this seed AI as well as any negative consequences related to building such an AI.
+Those are extremely important topics, however, they are not the focus of this article.

-For most of the article we'll consider that the seed AI will start from scratch and build up its own language.
+For most of the article, we'll consider that the seed AI will start from scratch and build up its own language.
 We thus will assume that the lowest language available to it is the assembly language of the hardware architecture it is deployed on (most likely x86-64).
 It seems obvious that at some point in time the seed AI will have to consider the hardware architecture it is running on such that it may improve it further.

 Let us first start by designing a naive program generator, with the hope we can build something simple enough that it can run on its own and evolve.

 # Understanding the "core" language
 The original 8086/8088 instruction set had around 100 instructions[^1].
 Given this set, the seed AI has two options on how to proceed:
-* naively generate program by concatenating instructions
+* naively generate programs by concatenating instructions
 * test each instruction and attempt to reason about the inputs and the outputs (registers and flags) In all cases, we (as the seed AI programmer) will have no choice but to write some sort of bootstrap program.